Headshots-3346-web.jpg

 Choosing the Best Clothing

 Keep it simple.
-Remember, the focus should be on your face, not necessarily on your clothing (unless you are in fashion, design, etc.).
+Remember, the focus should be on you, not necessarily on your clothing (unless you are in fashion, design, etc.).
 Avoid any big patterns, bows, distracting jewelry, etc.

 Shiny fabric can create a reflection from the flash, so keep that in mind.
 Also, very thin fabric should be avoided as well, as it can become translucent from the studio lights.